bhanu785/eod-stock-data-displayer/README.md

 - uses `if else` statements to make sure there is actually data in the array
 - there is a `try catch` exception around the code to make sure the program doesn't crash when the API cannot be reached

-## Other info
+## What I Learned
 I made this code with the help of ChatGPT.
+- I expanded my knowledge on using Gson to parse Json
+- Using APIs effectively
+- handling user input
+- using HTTP requests to get API data
+- debugging
-I expanded my knowledge on Json, API usage, input handling, HTTP requests, and debugging.
-This project took me about a week to do and debug.
-I used VS code editor to make the project.
-I felt it was a great starter project for me and I will create more commplex projects in the future.
-UPDATE REQUIRED: I will change the way the date is displayed into a more readable format.
+I used the VS code editor for this project and it took me about a week to build and debug.
+This was a great first step into Java and backend development and I am excited to create more commplex projects in the future.

+## UPDATE REQUIRED
+Changes required to the way the date is displayed into a more readable format(e.g., `YYYY-MM-DD`).